lorosanu/ml-notions/md/01_machine_learning.md

 Machine-learning problems fall into two camps: **supervised** and **unsupervised**.

 **Supervised** problems are the ones in which you have access to the target variable.
-Here, humans input data as well as the answers expected from the data, and the machine learning algorithm discovers the rules.
+Humans input the data and the answers expected from the data, and the machine learning algorithm discovers the rules.

 **Unsupervised** problems are ones in which there's no identified target variable.
-Here, the training process tries to find hidden structure in unlabaled data.
+The training process tries to find hidden structure in unlabaled data.

 ## Use cases for supervised machine learning

-* **classification**: determine the discrete class to which each individual belongs; examples: spam filtering, fraud detection, detection of manufacturing defects
+* **classification**: determine the discrete class to which each individual belongs; examples:
+    * spam filtering
+    * fraud detection
+    * detection of manufacturing defects
-* **regression**: predict the real-valued output for each individual; examples: stock-market prediction, demand forecasting, weather forecasting, sports prediction, price estimation, risk management
+* **regression**: predict the real-valued output for each individual; examples:
+    * stock-market prediction
+    * demand forecasting
+    * weather forecasting
+    * sports prediction
+    * price estimation
+    * risk management
-* **recommendation**: predict which alternatives a user would prefer; examples: product recommendation, job recruiting, online dating, content recommendation
+* **recommendation**: predict which alternatives a user would prefer; examples:
+    * product recommendation
+    * job recruiting
+    * online dating
+    * content recommendation
-* **imputation**: infer the values of missing input data; examples: incomplete patient medical records, missing customer data
+* **imputation**: infer the values of missing input data; examples:
+    * incomplete patient medical records
+    * missing customer data

 ## Use cases for unsupervised learning